ChrisThompsonTLDR/impersonate/readme.md

-## Impersonate

-Allow a user to impersonate another user.
+This Laravel package allows a user to impersonate another user.

 ## Installation